Place content here. This is a site-wide alert banner.

 Although the regulatory agency is responsible for notifying the individual of the wage attachment or levy, the Payroll office notifies an individual about a Federal Levy via certified mail.

 Lost or stolen checks or errors in processing can lead to requests for Stop Payment of issued checks and cancellation of returned checks.
 The Payroll Department handles Stop Payments and Check Cancellations.
 Stop Payment requests must be communicated to the Payroll Department as soon as an employee becomes aware that a paycheck has not been received or has been lost or stolen.
-The department must submit a Stop Payment Request form (Form 3501 FR.08 Stop Payment Request) including the reason for the Stop Payment, the employee’s signature, and the date of the check.
+The department must submit a Stop Payment & Re-Issue Request form (Form 3501 FR.08 Stop Payment & Re-Issue Request) including the reason for the Stop Payment, the employee’s signature, and the date of the check.
 Verbal Stop Payment requests will not be honored.

 Cancellation of a check will be effective only after the Payroll Department receives a written request stating the reason for the cancellation, accompanied by the check that is to be cancelled.
 The Payroll Department will issue replacement checks in a timely manner, if and when deemed appropriate.
 However, in no instance will a check be reissued until either: